 A Year Ends, A War Begins

-Jen drifted awake to the smell of ammonia and the sound of soft voices.
+Jen drifted awake to the smell of bleach and the sound of soft voices.
 A small smile appeared as she identified her visitors.

 "How long do you think she's going to be out?"